Skip to content

 Bases: Worker

-A Worker that runs and wait a coroutine function in a loop
+A Worker that calls a coroutine function in a loop.

 PARAMETER DESCRIPTION